TracyYXChen/cool-react/music-engine/README.md

 # Music engine

 ## Overview
 This React App is a search engine of music artists.
-It takes users' request, and returns basic information of artists and most popular tracks.
-All data is extracted from Spotify via API.
+It allows users to specify an artist, and then returns basic information of the artist and his/her most popular tracks.
+All data is extracted from Spotify via a wrapped API.

 ## Setup
 In the folder of `music-engine`,